SpinalHDL/VexRiscv/README.md

 #### YamlPlugin

-This plugin offers a service to others plugins to generate an usefull Yaml file about the CPU configuration.
+This plugin offers a service to others plugins to generate a usefull Yaml file about the CPU configuration.
 It contains, for instance, the sequence of instruction required to flush the data cache (information used by openocd).